wire report

 Source

-Primary source: This model is not a real person: how AI is shaking up fashion – video via The Guardian.
+Primary source: This model is not a real person: how AI is changing online shopping – video via The Guardian.
 VINI cites and links the source; it does not reproduce the publisher’s full article text without rights clearance.

 Reader comments